aguinot/lanczos/README.rst

     pip install lanczos

-You can also git clone and python setup.
+You can also git clone and python setup install.

 .. code-block:: unix